 How to Use a Heart Rate Monitor for Strength Training

 If you’re only using your heart rate monitor for cardio, you’re missing out.
 Everyone knows how a heart rate monitor can help track your cardio training.
+But many of athletes don’t know the use of heart rate monitor for strength training.
 These little fellas are great at telling you when you need to train harder, or slow the heck down.
 You can use them to assist any cardio program, whether it be steady state (low intensity and long duration), interval training (high intensity and short duration), or anything in between.

 I only do two cardio training sessions a week.
 I know these might be counter productive to my strength training goals.
 But I just enjoy them too much to take them out of my program.

 They’re pretty full on, and at the end of each session, my heart rate monitor

 for strength training usually tells me I’ve averaged just over 140 beats per minute for 45 minutes, with a peak usually over 170.

 Over the years I’ve used my heart rate monitor it’s helped strengthen my heart muscle and improve its pumping efficiency (aerobic conditioning).

 It’s helped me maintain my blood pressure in the ‘excellent’ range, increase my number of red blood cells to help with the transport of oxygen, and reduce mental stress from the daily grind of 9 to 5.